Today I bring you a review from Susan. She blogs at http://www.gardenofedenblog.com/

 read. write. mangoes.

-For book reviews of mostly adult, literary, contemporary, historical, and women's fiction.
+For mostly adult, literary, historical, contemporary, and women's fiction.

 Join me on my reading journey